Arm Holdings: Chip giant hopes for market value of more than $50bn

 It said it had already lined up some of its big-name customers, including Apple, Google and Nvidia, as investors, who have committed to buying about $735m worth.

-Softbank, which faced big losses on investments such as co-working firm WeWork, had previously tried to sell Arm to Nvidia in a deal worth about $40bn.
-It dropped the effort in 2022 after authorities raised competition concerns.
+Softbank, which faced big losses on investments such as co-working firm WeWork, had previously explored selling Arm to Nvidia in a deal worth about $40bn.
+That effort was dropped in 2022 after authorities raised competition concerns.

 The latest plan offers a way to gradually reduce its holdings.